suriyun-production/mmorpg-kit-docs/docs/pages/012-harvestable-harvestable-data-harvestable-entity-harvestable-spawn-area.md

 This is game data which used by **Harvestable Entity** to define kind of harvestable, weapons can use to harvest and amount of items will be received when harvest

-You can create new harvestable by right click in **Project** tab select
+You can create new harvestable by right click in `Project` window select
 **Create -> Create GameData -> Harvestable**

 ![](https://cdn-images-1.medium.com/max/1600/0*u9lwzwlIoFWyeXu5)